 6.8.1 What are exemptions?

-Exemptions waive requirements for participants who aren't able to actively participate in working, looking for work or preparing for work.
-We may lift participation requirements and approve exemptions for participants with children under two and older needy caretaker relatives.
+Exemptions typically waive mandatory participation requirements for individdauls who aren't able to actively engage in work, looking for work or preparing for work..
 Grant participants an exemption if they:

-Are the participants or legal guardian of a child under two or less,
+Are the parent or legal guardian of a child under the age of two (see WHFB section 5.1),

 Are a needy caregiver relative and aged 55 or older,